 Reporting Sexual Harassment, Violence or Stalking

-Any student or someone you know who has been sexually harassed/assaulted or retaliated against is encouraged to report the incident to the ASU Police Department and/or the Director of Title IX.
+Any student or someone you know who has been sexually harassed/assaulted or retaliated against is encouraged to report the incident to the Adams State Police Department and/or the Director of Title IX.
 The University will follow up on all contacts.

 Students should expect their privacy and confidentiality to be respected to the extent provided by law.
 You may choose to make an anonymous report.
 Be assured we will listen to you and support you through this process.
 We recommend the use of an advocate for support during the process.